Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 documentation.
 These references can be accessed in the documents folder under 'Referencing'
 <br> https://github.com/kmaaallen/UCD-milestone--Monkees/blob/master/Documents/Referencing/Information%20references

 The code snippet in stylesheet.css to hide the spin icon in number field of form was taken from Stack Overflow (commented out in stylesheet.css).
+Original author 'Swerhen' posted 21/03/14.
 <br> This is the link : https://stackoverflow.com/questions/3790935/can-i-hide-the-html5-number-input-s-spin-box

 The code snippet in stylesheet.css to remove background colour for autofill of contact form was taken from CSS-TRICKS (commented ot in stylesheet.css).
+Author: Geoff Graham.
 <br> This is the link: https://css-tricks.com/snippets/css/change-autocomplete-styles-webkit-browsers/

 ### Media